ansorren/authbricks/documentation/content/main.md

 ```

 ## SQLite

-The following example shows how to create a new SQLite database connection and start the API server.
+Connect to a SQLite database, and start the API server on port 8080.

 ```go
 package main